nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-03-12-chicago-visual-studio-alm-user-group-27th-march/index.md

 resourceType: blog
 slug: chicago-visual-studio-alm-user-group-27th-march
 aliases:
   - /blog/chicago-visual-studio-alm-user-group-27th-march
 tags:
   - configuration
   - infrastructure
   - tfs2012-2
   - tools
   - user-groups
 categories:
   - tools-and-techniques
-coverImage: metro-UserGroup-128-2-2.png
+preview: metro-UserGroup-128-2-2.png
 ---

 It has been a while since I was at the [Visual Studio ALM User Group in Chicago](http://chicagoalmug.org/).
 This time I will be giving a demonstration of the new Work Item Tracking features of Visual Studio 2012 Update 2 which includes Kanban Columns & Work Item Tags as well as a peek at Teams without Areas.